l10nmonster/l10nmonster/README.md

 ## Translation Providers

 Translation providers are used to interface with the translation process.
 There are 2 kinds of providers and 2 modes of operation.
 Synchronous providers return translations right away.
 Typically these are machine translation engines that respond in real-time.
-Jobs submitted to syncronous providers will go from `req` state to `done` state upon a push.
+Jobs submitted to synchronous providers will go from `req` state to `done` state upon a push.
 Asynchronous providers will take longer to return translations (e.g. days for human translation).
-Jobs submitted to asyncronous providers will go from `req` state to `pending` to `done` state upon a push.
+Jobs submitted to asynchronous providers will go from `req` state to `pending` to `done` state upon a push.
 Providers can also support a `translation` push as opposed to a `refresh` push.
 The former meant for new submissions and the latter to pick up changes from previous submissions (e.g. translation bug fixes).
 A refresh push is always synchronous and generates a `done` job only if it produces differences (if all translations are unchanged then the job is cancelled).

 |Module|Export|Async|Sync|Translation|Refresh|Description|